andrew/ultimate-awesome/README.md

 - [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [awesome-contrastive-self-supervised-learning](https://github.com/asheeshcric/awesome-contrastive-self-supervised-learning) - A comprehensive list of awesome contrastive self-supervised learning papers.
 - [awesome-robotics](https://github.com/ahundt/awesome-robotics) - A curated list of awesome links and software libraries that are useful for robots.
+- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners. .
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
 - [Awesome-ChatGPT-Prompts-CN](https://github.com/wikieden/Awesome-ChatGPT-Prompts-CN) - ChatGPT调教指南|咒语指南|聊天提示词指南|学习指南.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.